The short answer: No.

 Many times overpaying your student loans could be a bad decision: you might be better off putting your money into a Savings/ISA account and paying off other, more expensive debt (credit cards!!!) than tackling your student loans.

 An easy way to decide whether you should overpay your loan: will overpaying significantly reduce the amount you pay over the 30 years?
 In Damian’s case, it reduced it by £24,774.
 He thought it was worth it and decided to overpay.
 If the amount is significant for you, then go ahead, but if it has not much impact, you’re better putting your money into something more productive.

 Also remember that you may have way more important debts in the future: car, mortgage, business, etc. Think of your student debt as an extension of your tax; a contribution of your income in return for the degree that (hopefully) was useful.

-It’s hard to understand what student loans are all about when you hear stories of Americans paying off $60,000 of student loans in 2 years and everyone works hard to be ‘debt-free’.
-In the UK, you don’t need to worry about student loans unless you believe paying them off early will save you money.
+It’s hard to understand what student loans are all about when you hear stories of Americans paying back student loans of $60,000 in 2 years and everyone works hard to be ‘debt-free’.
+In the UK, you don’t need to worry unless you believe paying student loans off early will save you money.
 What you DO need to be more cautious about is credit card debt, mortgages, car loans, etc. The interest rates are higher and the companies are not so generous: if you stop earning an income, you still gotta pay ‘em back.

 So next time you hear someone gasping at a ‘I’m graduating with £40,000 in student loans’, take a deep breath and show them this article.
 Spread the financial education.